Long Beach, California, United States

 - Listing created on: July 19, 2014

 The focus of our community is to maintain a sanctuary for the practice of Maha-Anu-Ati-Yoga.
-This practice unites body, mind and spirit in seva: devotional service performed by serving our community with repurposed food and goods.
+This practice unites body, mind and spirit in seva: contemplative meditation performed by service to our local community with repurposed food and goods.

 - Status: Established (At least 4+ adults, 2+ years)

 - Start Living Together: 1973